ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Database_Access.md

 CREATE TABLE userfiles (userid varchar(100) PRIMARY KEY, [file] VARBINARY(max), stored DATETIME DEFAULT CURRENT_TIMESTAMP)
 ```

-The table name “userfiles” and the field names are fixed.
+The table name "userfiles" and the field names are fixed.
 ChatScript assumes them.
-userid  - a limit of 64 is more than enough
+userid:  a limit of 64 is more than enough
-file: – in our world we are going to have less than 500K bytes of data
+file:  in our world we are going to have less than 500K bytes of data
-stored – CS never sends or uses this value.
+stored:  CS never sends or uses this value.
 It is there to allow an external program to query the database and delete old records since our users do not continue forever with Pearl.

 ### MsSQL Termination:
 If at any time a call to utilize MsSQL fails, the CS server will abort itself.
 If you have an